Home » Posts tagged 'carbon footprint'

 Energy Landscapes: An Aerial View Of Europe’s Carbon Footprint

-Alex MacLean is known for his aerial photographs documenting changes in the landscape brought about by human intervention and natural processes.
+Energy Landscapes: An Aerial View Of Europe’s Carbon Footprint PHOTOS BY ALEX MACLEAN ABOUT THE PHOTOGRAPHER Alex MacLean is known for his aerial photographs documenting changes in the landscape brought about by human intervention and natural processes.
 MacLean is the author of 11 books and his work has been exhibited widely.
-Journalist Daniel Grossman worked with MacLean on this project, which was supported by the Pulitzer Center on Crisis Reporting.
+Journalist Daniel Grossman worked with MacLean on this […]

 Bottled Risk

-Over the last 15 years, the bottled-water industry has experienced explosive growth, which shows no sign of slowing.
-In fact, bottled water – including everything from “purified spring water” to flavored water and water enriched with vitamins, minerals, or electrolytes – is the largest growth area in the beverage industry, even in cities where tap water is safe and highly regulated.
-This has been a disaster for the environment and the world’s poor.
+Bottled Risk Over the last 15 years, the bottled-water industry has experienced explosive growth, which shows no sign of slowing.
+In fact, bottled water – including everything from “purified spring water” to flavored water and water enriched with vitamins, minerals, or electrolytes – is the largest growth area in the beverage industry, even in cities […]

 Earth Overshoot Day and Not-For-Profit Enterprise

-In 2015, 13 August is Earth Overshoot Day.
+Earth Overshoot Day and Not-For-Profit Enterprise In 2015, 13 August is Earth Overshoot Day.
 The day marks the estimated calendar date when humanity’s demand on the planet’s ecological services (which produce renewable resources and assimilate wastes) outstrips what the Earth can supply.
-This means that for the rest of the year, we are taking more than is regenerated, operating in Overshoot.
-Last year, Earth Overshoot Day was August 19th.
-We first went into Overshoot in the late 1970s, and since then the day has crept ever earlier on the calendar.
-This means we are using the ecological resources of just over 1.5 Earths.
+This means that for the rest of the year, we are taking more than […]

 How Much Crude Oil Do You Consume On A Daily Basis?